 Connect with third-party integrations

 From landing pages and shopping carts to membership clubs and pop up forms, there are a number of integrations and tools that are designed to help you grow your subscribers.
 And when you connect them to your email marketing service provider, you can trust that your subscribers will move directly into your list.

 Collect subscribers offline

 Whether you're at an event or brick-and-mortar store, you're interacting with people who might be interested in your email list.
-Leverage your interactions with your audience by downloading an email sign up form app (like AWeber's Atom app) to your phone or tablet to collect new email sign ups on the go.
+Leverage your interactions with your audience by downloading an email sign up form app to your phone or tablet to collect new email sign ups on the go.

 If you'd prefer to go ‘old school,' the reliable pen and paper sign up sheet works just as well.
 Just remember to add your new subscribers to your email list!